 What to do

-The atmosphere we’ve created here at Briarlea is a lot like a welcoming, country house hotel – with you as our long-term patrons.
-There’s an old-world elegance about the place.
+The atmosphere we’ve created here at Briarlea is a lot like a country house hotel – with you as our long-term patrons.
+Briarlea’s building has a great deal of heritage, and we’ve tried to cherish the old world elegance that the home inspires.

 How long has the manager been there?
 You ideally want to look for a home which has stable leadership.
 It will have a big impact on the home’s atmosphere.